osism/documentation/source/deployment/upgrade/kolla.rst

 * Mistral: Redis is now required by default, enabled & deploy it (add ``redis`` host group to inventory, enable deployment with``enable_redis: "yes"``, add ``redis_master_password``)

 * Ceilometer: The Ceilometer API was dropped.
-Remove all ``ceilometer / metering`` endpoints from Keystone.
+Remove all ``ceilometer / metering`` endpoints from Keystone

+* Horizon: After the upgrade cleanup and regenerate the cached files with ``docker exec -it horizon rm /var/lib/kolla/.local_settings.md5sum.txt && docker restart horizon``.

 Pike -> Queens
 ==============